 Peter Hall- Board Member

-Peter owns the local bike shop, Highlander Bicycle, and if you haven’t been there, well, what are you waiting for?
+Peter is the former owner of the local bike shop, Highlander Bicycle, which is now the Bennington Bike Hub, and if you haven’t been there, well, what are you waiting for?

 It is SO cool inside!